JuhoSiitonen/Receptify/documents/workinghours.md

 - 3h 17.3: Add recipe component rearrangement and css, recipies feed css.
 Chosenrecipy component extracted to SingleRecipy component.
 Recipies component user actions from Singlerecipy also.
 - 1h 19.3: Updated Docker compose setup, and created first draft of a github action testing pipeline with Docker compose.
 - 1h 20.3: App deployed via Google Kubernetes engine and is hosted by Cloudflare at receptifyonline.com.
-- 1h 22.3: Added github action to build and push docker images for frontend and backend when a new release is published.
+- 1h 21.3: Added github action to build and push docker images for frontend and backend when a new release is published.
 First draft of GKE deployment pipeline in github actions, runs on release.
+- 1h 22.3: Fixing backend tests to be able to implement the github action for testing pipeline.

-Total hours: 119h
+Total hours: 120h